Frequently Asked Questions

 Occasionally, cosmetics can cause adverse reactions and swatch testing is recommended for people with severe skin sensitivities.
 Mixing sunscreen and face paint is NOT recommended.

 It has recently come to my attention that a local artist has been using acrylic paints for use as face paint.
 This artist also advertises their paint as "organic".
-This is a false and misleading claim, as acrylic paint is ABSOLUTELY NOT for skin applications.
+This is a false and misleading claim, as acrylic paint is absolutely not intended for skin applications.
 There are many documented cases of severe reactions and permanent scarring from the use of acrylic paint.
 Also, no artist who uses acrylics is able to be insured.
 If you see an artist whose paint is a shiny liquid it is likely acrylic, unless they are an airbrush artist (alcohol based liquid airbrush paint is FDA approved and not acrylic).
 Do not be afraid to ask about an artist's materials; it is your right to know.
 Any good artist will be happy to share with you the brands and ingredients in them.

 Will it stain?

 Everyone's skin is different and absorbs moisture (and color) differently.
 Some colors tend to leave a tinge after removal, particularly on pale skin.
 If I foresee a chance of that, I will ask before painting.
 Dark red, dark blue, green, and black can stain some materials (bed sheets), so removal of paint before bedtime is recommended.

 Why should I hire you instead of doing it myself?